Combo819/social-media-archiver/packages/documentation/docs/guide/monitor.md

 };
 ```

-The user will add some favorite url, and then the `favorite` handler will trigger archiving of the posts that new added into the `favorite` collection.
+The user will add some favorite url, and then the `favorite` handler will trigger archiving of the posts that newly added into the `favorite` collection.